Base64Pro

 Steam already provides a solid baseline for PC buyers before launch.

-Thick As Thieves is currently a PC-first launch through Steam, and the store page already exposes more useful hardware and feature information than many unreleased games.
-The minimum configuration lists Windows 10, an Intel Core i5-4570, 12 GB of RAM, a GTX 1060 6GB-class GPU, DirectX 12, 10 GB of storage, and an SSD requirement.
-The recommended specification moves to Windows 11, an Intel Core i7-8700, 16 GB of RAM, and an RTX 2070 8GB-class GPU.
+Thick As Thieves is currently a PC-first launch, and the Steam store page already exposes more useful hardware and feature information than many unreleased games.
+The minimum configuration lists Windows 10, an Intel Core i5-4570, 12 GB of RAM, a GTX 1060 6GB-class GPU, DirectX 12, broadband internet, 10 GB of storage, and an SSD requirement.
+The recommended specification moves to Windows 11, an Intel Core i7-8700, 16 GB of RAM, an RTX 2070 8GB-class GPU, broadband internet, and the same 10 GB SSD requirement.

 PC featureCurrent answerVerification status